Tanveer Jamal: Other interests

 Apart from acting, he was also a squash player and a cinematographer.

 He was a painter as well, gifting paintings to fellow actor Aijaz Aslam.

 Illness and death

-Jamal was diagnosed with cancer for the first time in 2016 but recovered after treatment.
-Later he was diagnosed with cancer again, which affected his health.
+Jamal was first diagnosed with lung cancer in 2016 but recovered after treatment.
+He was diagnosed with the disease for the second time while shooting for a drama serial in Pakistan.
 In May 2022 he decided to move to Japan for complete treatment of cancer.
 He died on 13 July 2022, in Tokyo.